patrickbwarren/python3-HNC-solver/README.md

 #### Chemical potential

 A result peculiar to the HNC is the closed-form expression for the chemical potential given in Eq.
-(4.3.21) in Hansen and McDonald,
+(4.3.21) in Hansen and McDonald (I thank Andrew Masters for drawing my attention to this),

 * μ /  <em>k</em><sub>B</sub><em>T</em>
 = ln ρ + 4πρ ∫<sub>0</sub><sup>∞</sup> d<em>r</em> <em>r</em>²